 George Washington Carver National Monument is the birthplace and childhood home of the famed scientist, educator and humanitarian.
 Established in 1943, it is the first unit of the National Park Service dedicated to an African American.
-Explore more about the park by going to the History and Culture section.
+Learn more about George Washington Carver by going to the History and Culture section.

-The Education section has information about George Washington Carver NM's curriculum based education programs for K-12th grades and other onsite programs available to school groups.
+The Education section has information about the park's curriculum based education programs for K-12th grades and other onsite programs available to school groups.

 The Kids and Youth section links to our junior ranger program and other activities for kids.

-Learn more about the park by watching a brief promotional video.
+Become familiar with the park by viewing a brief orientation video.

 Learn more about George Washington Carver by watching the park's film: